 Vincent House is a secure residential building offering serviced accommodation and a range of communal facilities with some facilities similar to those you might expect when staying at a hotel.
 These include our popular dining room, where we serve breakfast and evening meals, and our relaxing lounge which also has a bar open in the evening and a snooker table.

 Located in one of London’s historic garden squares, Vincent House was built in 1939 and is typical of the art modern style of the period.
 Its rooms and facilities have been refurbished regularly and updated to reflect changing tastes, but it retains a traditional feel and emphasises comfort and simplicity.
 The accommodation is compact with modest furnishings and decor.
-Many of our residents state that living at Vincent House makes their lives easier – because of its location and the services and facilities that are included in the weekly rates.
-They also like the fact that it is more secure than other types of accommodation due to our 24 hour reception and controlled entry.For more information about What to Expect at Vincent House see HOME PAGE, WHAT WE OFFER and WHAT YOU NEED TO KNOW
+Many of our residents state that living at Vincent House makes their lives easier because of its location and the services and facilities that are included in the weekly rates.
+Our 24 hour reception and controlled entry also mean it feels more secure.

 If you have any questions that are not answered below please e-mail firstname.lastname@example.org or telephone + 44 (0)20 7229 1133